 - Rights and Responsibilities of Family Members of VA Patients and Residents of CLCs

 Patient and Community Living Center Resident Rights and Responsibilities

 We are honored that you have selected us to provide your health care.
-We want to improve your health and well-being.
-We will make your visit or stay as pleasant for you as possible.
+We want to improve your health and well-being, and we hope to make your visit or stay as pleasant as possible.

 In all these activities, our employees will respect and support your rights as a patient or resident of a Community Living Center (CLC).
 Your rights and responsibilities are outlined in this document.
 Please talk with your treatment team or a patient advocate if you have any questions or would like more information about your rights.

 Nondiscrimination and Respect